Police Department Careers

 One Emory, Three Distinct Locations

-Specialized units include Accreditation and Compliance, Criminal Investigations, the Office of Special Events, Community Relations, the Office of Professional Standards, the Emergency Communications Unit, and Security Systems (the university Lockshop).
+Specialized units include Accreditation and Compliance, Criminal Investigations, K-9, Partnerships, Recruiting and Outreach (PRO Team), the Office of Professional Standards, and the Emergency Communications Unit.

 Salary and Benefits